Azure-Samples/cargotracker-liberty-aks/README.md

 ## Appendix 1 - Exercise Cargo Tracker Functionality

+1. On the main page, inspect the date timestamp, it should reflect today's date.
+For example, **3.2 2024-08-06 17:48:08**.

-1. On the main page, select **Public Tracking Interface** in new window.
+1. On the main page, select **Administration**.

+1. In the left menu, open **Track** in a new window.

    1. Enter **ABC123** and select **Track!**